wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

    I understand that most programs can be transformed to use static DAGs, but still, support for dynamic DAGs would be a nice thing to have.

+2. The addressing scheme breaks isolation.
+If a function can translate arbitrary address into the physical IP/port pair and then establishing TCP connection directly to another function, then why do you even enforce isolation?
+   Any function in the cloud is able to contact any other function this way.
+   A slightly better design would be to always authenticate function's identity on address translation, but this cannot fully block malicious functions scanning the IP/port combination.

 This paper presents Cloudburst, a serverless framework that allows functions to preserve states between invocations by using a distributed key-value store with strong consistency guarantees.
 This paper is motivated by the fact that today's serverless frameworks only provide stateless functions, which disallows